aroheebhoja/aroheebhoja/README.md

 Hi!
-I'm Arohee (she/her), a senior at CMU majoring in math with a concentration in Discrete Math and Logic.
+I'm Arohee (she/her).
+I graduated from CMU in 2025 with a BS in Mathematical Sciences concentrating in Discrete Math and Logic.

 My interests:
 - Mathematical formalization and interactive theorem proving